-The birth of your baby brings excitement and new challenges, especially as you recover physically and settle into a new routine.
-This postpartum or "after birth" adjustment usually takes months – not weeks – for most new moms.
+The birth of a baby brings excitement and new challenges, especially as you may be recovering physically and settling into a new routine.
+This postpartum or “after birth” adjustment usually takes months – not weeks – for most new parents.

 There are some steps you can take to support yourself during this period:

-More than half of all new mothers say they feel emotionally "down" after giving birth.
+More than half of all new parents say they feel emotionally “down” after giving birth.

 Postpartum depression may appear around the fourth week after birth.
 It can also begin just before your period returns, after weaning, or anytime in the first year.
 Symptoms can be mild or so severe that you can feel like you’re “going crazy.”
 With depression, you may have “good” days and “bad” days.
 These feelings do not go away.
 You need help and support.

-To help moms going through postpartum depression or just general feelings of sadness after birth, we offer two support groups:
+To help new parents going through postpartum depression or just general feelings of sadness after birth, we offer two support groups: